demisto/content/Packs/FeedCyjax/Integrations/FeedCyjax/README.md

 14. Click done to save.

 ## Commands
-You can execute these commands from the Demisto CLI, as part of automation, or in a playbook.
+You can execute these commands from the Cortex XSOAR CLI, as part of automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 ### !cyjax-get-indicators